EOS-Jungle-Testnet/Node-Manual-Installation/README.md

 - Create your wallet file
 ```
-./cleos.sh wallet create
+./cleos.sh wallet create --to-file pass.tx
 ```

-Remember the password,it will be used when unlock wallet
+Your password will be in pass.txt it will be used when unlock wallet

 - Unlock your wallet
 ```
 ./cleos.sh wallet unlock